jce-il/ASOSMA/OptiKey/viewsandprespectives.md

 * [Word settings](https://github.com/OptiKey/OptiKey/wiki/Word-settings)
 * [Pointing & selecting settings](https://github.com/OptiKey/OptiKey/wiki/Pointing-&-selecting-settings)

-## Analyze and describe the major or important designs with UML diagrams and or other modeling means
+## Major/important design analysis using modeling means

-one of the most importent stages which represent a open source comuninity add value and system expandad measors. this diagram describe the 4 stages wich needed to adding a new local.
+One of the most important stages which represent an open source communinity is adding value and system expandad measures.
+The following diagram describe the 4 stages wich needed to adding a new local.
 * UI element translations
 * a word dictionary
 * a keyboard layout